Advertising and Promotion

 Published online on a continual basis, caa.reviews is the only publication in the United States—in any format—devoted exclusively to reviews of books, exhibitions, and symposia of interest to artists, art historians, and their students.
 The website’s traffic averages 9,000 unique visitors and over 22,000 page views a month.

 A weekly newsletter, CAA News is automatically delivered every Wednesday to all individual and institutional members, and to nonmember subscribers, as an HTML-formatted email.
-More than 19,000 emails are sent each week.
+Approximately 22,000 emails are sent each week.

 Book and Trade Fair